Eva Ranaweera

-Eva Ranaweera (ඊවා රණවීර; 1924 – 9 February 2010) was feminist writer, poet and journalist who wrote in both English and Sinhala.
+Eva Ranaweera (ඊවා රණවීර; 1924 – 9 February 2010) was a feminist writer, poet and journalist who wrote in both English and Sinhala.
 She was the first editor of the magazine Vanitha Viththi.

 Biography

 Ranaweera was born to a privileged Sri Lankan family and grew up speaking only English.
 Her family had worked for the British colonial administration in what was then Ceylon.
 She attended Holy Cross College, Gampaha.
 She studied English, History and Sinhala at the University of Colombo from 1949 to 1953.
 She later wrote in both English and Sinhala, and published books and articles in both languages.'

 After university she joined the Sinhala-language newspaper Lankadeepa, despite the fact she was just beginning to learn the language.
 Her first assignments were to translate articles from English to Sinhala.
 After four years at the newspaper, she resigned and began work at the University of Colombo as a translator.
 However she resigned shortly afterwards and began to travel around the world, visiting Switzerland, Russia, China, India and Vietnam, as well as working in Egypt.
 She returned to Sr Lanka and became the first editor of the popular women's magazine Vanitha Viththi.
 A feminist, Ranaweera used her writing and her activism to broaden the horizons of women, particularly those in rural areas.
 She published five volumes of poetry in English, which included her first publication.

 Ranaweera died on 9 February 2010.
 At the time of her death she was editing the journal Voices of Women, which was published by the feminist organisation Kantha Handa.
 Her funeral took place on 11 February 2010 at Kanatte Cemetery in Borella.